bencun/testgen-api/README.md

 #### MySQL DB

 If you don't have an existing MySQL database that you're going to use you'll need to create a new one and it's recommended to do so.
-Also it's recommended to create a user that has of the privileges assigned on the database you'll be using.
+Also it's recommended to create a user that has all the privileges assigned to it on the database you'll be using.

 #### Application settings